Delta161/tokenizer/frontend/README.oauth.md

 - `src/modules/Accounts/components/UserProfile.component.vue`: Reusable user profile component
 - `src/modules/Accounts/views/UserProfile.view.vue`: User profile page with layout and logout functionality

-## Testing the OAuth Flow
+## Testing the Session-Based OAuth Flow

-1. Click "Login with Google" or "Login with Azure" on the login page
+1. Click "Login with Google", "Login with Microsoft", or "Login with Apple" on the login page
-2. Complete the OAuth authentication process
+2. Complete the OAuth authentication process with the provider
-3. You will be redirected back to the callback page
+3. **You will be redirected directly to the dashboard** (no callback page processing)
-4. If successful, you will be redirected to the profile page
-5. Your user profile information will be displayed
+4. Your session is automatically created and managed server-side
+5. Navigate to different pages - authentication persists via session cookies
+6. Use logout button to destroy session and return to login page

+### 🚨 **Important Changes from JWT-Based Flow:**
+- **No callback page processing** - OAuth success redirects directly to dashboard
+- **No token storage** - Authentication handled via HTTP-only session cookies
+- **No manual profile fetching** - Session contains user information automatically
+- **Simplified error handling** - Only OAuth errors are displayed on callback page